Chapter 2:

 Kim rose and padded to the door.

 Lamp ahead.
 He was weaker than usual, and the oil was brimming.
 Hm.
-Unsurely, she shrugged.
-She cracked doors open and she peered into the hallway.
+Unsurely, she shrugged, then cracked doors open to peer into the hallway.
 Light reached a few hesitant steps ahead, both ends swallowed by creeping dark.
 She stepped out anyway.

 tap. tap. tap.

 Footsteps echoed.
 For the first time, she heard herself truly.
 Breath rising.
 Heart pounding.
 Skin brushing.
-Through the hall of tireless adventures.
+Once the hall of tireless adventures, now the river of unsettling questions.
 Was it always this big?
 How come it feels cramped?
 The crickets are so loud.

 Out the tall windows—No stars.
 No moon.
 Just black oozing into the river of darkness.
 The paintings.
 Once still, now different.
 Eyes trailed her every step.
 When confronted, she swore they averted.
 Every time.